jazar01/rcheck-solution/rcheck-setup/Release/Readme.txt

 This project is intended to be used to detect and alert when a ransomware attack is in progress.
 It does this by detecting changes in specified files.

+Alerts of monitored file changes can be logged in the system eventlog or a log file of your choosing.
+These logs can then be monitored by a log monitor or centralized logging system.

+As of V1.1 RCheck can send emails immediately as changes are detected.
+See the MailSettings section of the rcheckconfig.yml file.

 Requirements:
 Windows 10, or a Windows Server OS.